lean-delivery/ansible-role-jenkins-slave/README.md

   Agent name of the slave node.
 Default value is `agent`.
   - `slave_executors_num`
   Number of executors of the slave node.
 Default value is `1`.
+  - `slave_mode_exclusive`
+  Set usage of this node.
+If true, node will only build jobs with matching label expressions.
+Default value is `false`.
   - `master_url`
   Jenkins master host URL.
 Default value is `http://{{ master_host }}:{{ master_port }}`.